International Travel: Before You Go

 - 60 days in advance for individual international travel

 Annual Group Travel Deadlines

 - November 1 for travel during Spring Quarter including Spring Break

-- February 1 for travel during Summer Quarter (UPDATE FOR SUMMER 2021 ONLY)
+- March 15 for travel during Summer Quarter (UPDATE FOR SUMMER 2021 ONLY)

 - May 1 for travel during Fall Quarter

 - October 1 for travel during Winter Quarter including Winter Break

-It is recommended that travelers submit packets early to allow additional time for internal deadlines.
+It is recommended that travelers submit applications early to allow additional time for internal deadlines.
 Please understand this process requires participation on the part of the traveler, department/division and college that is authorizing the trip - therefore, we encourage travelers to start early!
 Please see the Cal Poly International Center Flowchart.